The Renaming of PCOS Marks a Major Shift In Women’s Health—Here’s What You Need to Know

-As her new book, Not Just A Period, hits shelves, Dr Hazel Wallace shares the things she wishes she'd known sooner about advocating for your own health.
+Plus, Dr Hazel Wallace shares what she wishes she'd known sooner about advocating for yourself in a medical setting.

-Today, her second book hits shelves, and Not Just A Period reflects her dedication to women’s health.
-"As a woman and a health provider to many other women, I have realised that our health needs are underserved and overlooked," she shares.
+Experts like Dr Hazel Wallace are a great start.
+"As a woman and a health provider to many other women, I've realised that our health needs are underserved and overlooked," she shares.
 "I want to change the accepted narrative that, in medical circles, women are simply 'small men' and argue that they should instead be seen and understood in their own unique way."

-For more on PCOS specifically, don't miss our expert-led guides to the most helpful and well-researched PCOS treatments, plus nutritionist-approved PCOS supplements, here.
+For more on PCOS, now PMOS, specifically, don't miss our expert-led guides to the most helpful and well-researched PMOS treatments, plus nutritionist-approved PMOS supplements, here.

 7 things I've learnt about advocating for your health, as a female health doctor